 Adana has a rich cuisine as well as its history and culture.
 It has hosted many civilizations which has their own food culture and has managed to combine the food of these civilizations in accordance with their own taste and carry them to the present day.
 In the course of history, Adana cuisine has created a unique flavor synthesis by being influenced by the West, Near East, Arab culture and above all, Anatolian and Turkish cuisine.

 When we look at Adana region, it is seen that fatty, spicy, pastry and meat-based dishes come to the fore.
-The most important feature of these dishes is the abundance of meat, flour, bulgur, vegetables, spices and fatty ingredients.
-In almost every house there is a meat stump and ramifications, dough board and sheet metal and complementary flavors such as spicy spices, tahini and molasses.Milk, yoghurt, cheese and precipitate are also the mostly used products of this kitchen.
-Also pulses are commonly used with meat in vegetable dishes and soups with meat.
+The most important feature of these dishes contain meat, flour, bulgur, vegetables, spices and fatty ingredients.
+In almost every house there are meat stump and pestle, dough board and chrome kitchen equipments and complementary flavors such as spicy spices, tahini and molasses.Milk, yoghurt, cheese and dry cottage cheese are also the mostly used products of this kitchen.
+Also pulses are commonly used with meat in vegetable dishes and soups.

 Eating in Adana is a culture, especially Adana dishes are an indispensable part of Turkish food culture.